sergiorgiraldo/slidevjs/README.md

 ## Winner

-**Remark it is the winner**.
+**Marp it is the winner**.
 Markdown is easier to write than html where i need to write the tags and such.

 I can still use CSS if i want to.
 And the feature set is just enough for a quick and dirty presentation.

 Slidev is really impressive in capabilities but for me this type of tool is about convenience and simplicity.
 If i need something fancy I will use powerpoint lol.

+## MARP

+Write Markdown and export to PDF

 ## Higgins